hijiriworld/intuitive-custom-post-order/readme.txt

 Configuration is unnecessary.
 You can do directly on default WordPress administration.

-Your Query which uses the 'order' or 'orderby' parameters is preferred.
+You can re-override the parameters of 'orderby' and 'order'.
-In order to prefer the parameters of your query, You must use the 'WP_Query()' or 'query_posts()'.
+In order to re-override the parameters, You must use the 'WP_Query' or 'pre_get_posts' or 'query_posts'.
-Excluded 'get_posts()'.
+The 'get_posts()' is excluded.

 == Installation ==